zsviczian/obsidian-excalidraw-plugin/docs/API/introduction.md

 # [◀ Excalidraw Automate How To](../readme.md)
 ## Introduction to the API
 You can access Excalidraw Automate via the ExcalidrawAutomate object.
-I recommend starting your Automate scripts with the following code:
+I recommend starting Templater, DataView and QuickAdd scripts with the following code:

 *Use CTRL+Shift+V to paste code into Obsidian!*
 ```javascript